Staff IT Guide

 As a UCD staff member you can download Office 365 for free*.
 Office 365 can be used on PCs, Macs, tablets and smartphones and downloaded copies of Office remain active as long as the associated UCD account is active.

 *Access depends on your role in the University

-Google drive gives you unlimited storage space for all your files and the ability to share files and folders easily.
+Google drive gives you storage space for all your files and the ability to share files and folders easily.
 Google Drive also gives you mobile access as you can sync files from your computer to My Drive which can be downloaded to your Mac, PC, iPhone, iPad or Android device.

 UCD IT Services has partnered with a number of IT providers to offer best value for staff and students on software and hardware.
 If you are thinking of buying a mobile broadband contract, MS Office and other software or a new computer - take a look at the deals on offer here first.

 Every student at UCD will have access to Brightspace, which is UCD's Virtual Learning Environment (VLE).
 Brightspace is an online platform that allows your lecturer to share learning materials, announcements, assessments such as quizzes, and collect assignments.
 Brightspace also has additional features such as a plagiarism detection tool, online classroom facility and other collaborative tools.

 Use your UCD Connect username and password to log in to Brightspace.
 The “Discover Brightspace" section that you see when you log in to Brightspace is a good source of support materials and videos.
 There is also additional support information available on our Knowledge Base.

 Access to a Brightspace module takes affect 24 hours after completion of registration to the relevant module.
 If a module you are taking does not appear to be listed when you access Brightspace, please check with your lecturer in the first instance.